istucesyt/DmgCreator/README_EN.md

 Requires a Mac running macOS 11.0 (Big Sur) or later.
 Compatible with Apple Silicon.
 You will need 20MB of free disk space on your Mac.

 ## ✉️ Stay informed...
-...by joining the iStuces Discord server: https://tinyurl.com/iStuces-Discord ...by subscribing to the @istuces23 YouTube channel: https://youtube.com/@istuces23
+...by joining my Discord server: https://tinyurl.com/iStuces-Discord ...by subscribing to my YouTube channel (@istuces23): https://youtube.com/@istuces23